TribeTester/TribeTesterWebProject/README.md

     - On clicking these will display detailed descriptions of execution
     - As this is a html report you can open it with browser
     - Features of report
-       - Test summary report (Pass, Fail, Skipped, Duration, Percentage, Charts and Suite level stats)
+       - Test summary report (Pass, Fail, Skipped, Duration)
-       - Detailed Log output
-       - Json file attachments
        - Detailed exception stacktrace of failed tests

  - _Local Dashboard (Run time report)_
     - Ability to view the current live test execution
-    - For reference <a href="https://i.ibb.co/FBDqcCN/live-dashboard.gif" target="_blank">watch video</a>

  - _Utilities_
     - Different Utilities exist to read Excel, JSON, XML, PDF, Properties files